 The answer is that the earth is up to 55x brighter than the moon.
 The earth has an albedo rating of 0.37- it reflects back 37% of the light it receives from the sun.

 Lastly, all that light reflecting off the earth does actually contribute to some of the brightness of the moon.
 It’s called earth-shine and it’s why if you look at the moon through a telescope or binoculars when it’s in phase or during a lunar eclipse, you can still faintly see the shaded part of the moon.
 What you are seeing is sunlight reflected off of the earth, reflected back from the moon!
 Yes, you can lie down now and ponder that one for a while.

-So now you know- the moon does not actually shine; really it is reflecting the sun’s light and it reflects only 12% of the light it receives.
-If the moon was kicked out into deep space far away from the sun, it would be very hard to find as it would look completely black (hopefully any spaceships out there will have good headlights anyway).
+So now you know- the moon does not actually shine; really, it is reflecting the sun’s light, and it reflects only 12% of the light it receives.
+If the moon were kicked out into deep space far away from the sun, it would be very hard to find as it would look completely black (hopefully, any spaceships out there will have good headlights anyway).